Terms and Conditions

 5.3 If the Client fails to respond to two written reminders requesting required information or inputs within 14 days of the second reminder, the Business may:

-Treat work completed to date as fulfillment of its obligations under this Agreement
+• Treat work completed to date as fulfilment of its obligations under this Agreement

-5.4 The Client acknowledges that timely communication and decision-making are essential to successful service delivery and agrees to prioritize responsiveness during active service periods.
+5.4 The Client acknowledges that timely communication and decision-making are essential to successful service delivery and agrees to prioritise responsiveness during active service periods.

 6. Fees, Payment & Expiry

-6.2 Fees are payable in advance via Stripe, bank transfer, or other agreed payment method unless a payment plan is agreed in writing.
+6.2 Fees are payable in advance via Stripe, bank transfer, or other agreed payment method.

 6.3 Payment is due within 7 days of invoice date unless otherwise stated on the invoice.